SOTETO/heureka/readme.md

 - `exit` - close the Heureka console
 - \* - Help

-Follow the upcoming steps to create your development environment:
-0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg>
-1. `clone`
-2. `docker up`
-3. Configure the local `application.conf` in your dispenser repository to listen to `localhost:27017` (or another port, if you have changed it in your `infra.yml`)

 ### Production environment
 If you want to setup a production environment, you have the following commands:

+### Deployment
+Follow the upcoming steps to create your production environment:
+1. `bash ./heureka`
+2. `dev prod` to enter the production environment of the CLI
+3. `up`
+4. Create an account by using the registration view on `http://localhost`.
+5. Use `admin` to grant admin rights to your newly created user.
+6. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
+7. Initiate the navigation by calling `/dispenser/navigation/init`.
+In case of a whitescreen, the call has been successfully.

+#### Best practice for PROD configuration
+1. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/...`).
+If you change the default path, also change the path value of the `GRAV_PATH` variable in `.docker-conf/mode_dev/.env` file.
+2. Change the database configurations in `.docker-conf/mode_prod/.env`.
+3. Change the application secrets of drops (`.docker-conf/mode_prod/drops/application.conf`) and dispenser (`.docker-conf/mode_prod/dispenser/application.conf`).
+Both should have a length of 64 characters.
+4. Change the server name in `.docker-conf/mode_prod/nginx/default.conf`.
+Also add it to `play.filters.hosts.allowed` in `.docker-conf/mod_prod/dispenser/application.conf`.
+5. Add an SSH config (on Port 443)

+#### List of commands
+The `dev prod` environment provides the following commands:

 - `up` - Start the `docker-compose up` considering the `.docker-conf/mode_prod/.env` file
 - `stop` - Stop all created containers.